wai-blue/adios-docs/Documentation/5. Core Components/Model.md

 # Model
-Core implementation of database model.
-Extends from Eloquent's model and adds own functionalities.
+The Model is one of the core components of the ADIOS framework.
+The ADIOS Model allows to work with databases using object-oriented syntax instead of writing raw SQL queries.
+The basic implementation of the Model extends the functionality of the Eloquent ORM system provided by the Laravel framework.
 You can see more about Eloquent [here](https://laravel.com/docs/10.x/eloquent).

+ADIOS Model also brings some additional features as routing, columns definition, relationships and others.
+These and others features are described below.

 ## Properties